There were 4.60 million social media users in Singapore in January 2020.

 Twitter is a tough platform to figure out, but once you discover the trick around it, it’s one of the best platforms to market on.
 Its key strength lies in the hashtags and mentions, which you can use to track trending topics and even participate in the conversations that are happening.

 Twitter has about 323 million active users, all of whom make an average of 500 million tweets each day.
+In 2020, there are over 1.3 million Twitter users in Singapore.
 It also presents lots of opportunities to both track and participate in the conversations that relate to your industry.

 Twitter has varied demographics, not to be compared to Facebook, though.
 Its users are split fairly between the sexes, with their ages spreading fairly even.
 They also have an advanced advertising system that allows you to advertise your tweets, account, and trends.